joshhartigan/iu-coreutils/README.md

 `cat file.txt | lnum`), can be applied directly to files (`lnum file.txt`).
 Chooses `stdin` by default, when run with no arguments.

+`ls` - lists files in the directories specified. `-a` option includes hidden files.